 The post-modern era is literally infected with uncertainties and confusions of such unsurmountable proportions that clarity and solace are almost impossible unless a person is naive enough to think that the world is simple.

 The only problem is that now fighting or fleeing are usually not acceptable responses because of the social structure and the societal norms.
 Therefore, the body doesn’t really know how to defuse the bio-chemicals that have triggered stress in the first place.
 The result: a constant state of stress.
 The solution is to exercise the body and meditate so that the neuro-chemicals and hormones can be regulated.

-If they are not regulated and ‘normalised’ the results can be disastrous for the individual and the harmless stress can transform into clinical depression and/or anxiety disorders.
+If they are not regulated, and ‘normalised’ the results can be disastrous for the individual, and the harmless stress can transform into clinical depression and/or anxiety disorders.

 How Effective can Treating Stress with Acupuncture be?

 Acupuncture has a variety of solid points against conventional medicinal techniques when it comes to dealing with mood disorders and everyday stress.
-The main argument is that acupuncture is not detrimental to the health of the person like modern mind altering drugs or anti-depressants which are habit forming and have serious side-effects.
+The main argument is that acupuncture is not detrimental to the health of the person like modern mind-altering drugs or anti-depressants, which are habit-forming and have serious side-effects.

-Acupuncture simply ‘nudges’ the body to generate or utilise its own corrective responses and alleviate stress by stimulating critical pathways called ‘meridians’.
-This allows the body to regulate the production and absorption of cortizol (stress hormone), which in turn leads to the normalisation of the production of happy chemicals like dopamine, serotonin and endorphins.
+Acupuncture ‘nudges’ the body to generate or utilise its own corrective responses and alleviate stress by stimulating critical pathways called ‘meridians’.
+This allows the body to regulate the production and absorption of cortisol (stress hormone), which in turn leads to the normalisation of the production of happy chemicals like dopamine, serotonin and endorphins.